Spin-Flavor Precession Phase Effects in Supernova: The Resonances

 at a later time.

 Fig. \ref{eigenvalues} shows the eigenvalues of the Hamiltonian as functions of the logarithm of the density.
 Since the eigenvalues are plotted against density, the actual density distribution is irrelevant.
 The two points where the eigenvalues approach to each other pairwise are SFP and MSW resonance points.
 These are the points at which the adiabaticity condition comes closest to being violated.
-As the density decreases, the first resonance occurs between $E_4$ and $E_3$ for NH, and between $E_1$ and $E_2$ for IH.
-On the other hand, the density is almost always large enough to force neutrinos into the flavor eigenstates so that each energy eigenstate significantly projects on a particular flavor eigenstate.
-The dominant flavor contents of the energy eigenstates are indicated in Fig. \ref{eigenvalues}.
+If an adiabaticity violation occurs, one speaks of a partially adiabatic resonance.
+In partially adiabatic case, even if the initial state is approximately an energy eigenstate, it evolves into a superposition of the two approaching energy eigenstates as described by the Landau-Zener jumping probability \cite{1932PhyZS...2...46L, 1932RSPSA.137..696Z, 1981PhRvA..23.3107R} to be discussed below.
+As the density decreases from the center, the first resonance occurs between $E_4$ and $E_3$ for NH, and between $E_1$ and $E_2$ for IH.
+On the other hand, near the central regions the density is large enough to force each energy eigenstate to significantly project on a particular flavor eigenstate.
+The dominant flavor content of each energy eigenstate is indicated in Fig. \ref{eigenvalues}.
 In particular, noting that $3Y_e-1<1-Y_e$ for the neutron rich conditions ($Y_e<1/2$), and substituting the numerical values given in Eqs. (\ref{muB value}), (\ref{vacuum value}), and (\ref{numerical densities}), into the Hamiltonians (\ref{Hnunu}) and (\ref{Hnubarnubar}), we find

 in both hierarchies on the neutrinosphere.
 In that sense, one can loosely say that the SFP resonance occurs between $\bar\nu_e-\nu_x$ in NH, and between $\nu_e-\bar\nu_x$ in IH.
 Indeed, one can re-write the Hamiltonian in Eq. (\ref{distant decomposition}) in the following decomposition: